-This painful condition is on the rise among women
+Is this painful condition on the rise among women?

-If you’ve experienced them, you know the pain is unbearable.
-In fact, some women who have suffered from this and gone through childbirth say it’s more painful than having a baby.
+If you’ve experienced them, you know the pain is unbearable, and women may be getting them more often.
 What are they?

 Hard, pebble-like deposits that form for a variety of reasons, kidney stones are composed of chemicals normally secreted in the urine.
 Solid crystals form in the kidney when there is an excess amount of waste in a small amount of liquid.
 These crystals join together to make kidney stones that hopefully exit the body in the urine.